taniyasahana-19/DCapNet/README.md

 ## 📦 Dataset

-The model is trained and validated on the publicly available **Oulu Hand Gesture Dataset**, which can be accessed at:
+The model is trained and validated on the publicly available **OUHANDS dataset**, which is available at:
 🔗 [http://www.ouhands.oulu.fi](http://www.ouhands.oulu.fi)

 ---